-Wazoo - Imaginary diseases - Little dots: the jazz band live
+Wazoo - Imaginary diseases - Little dots: the jazz band live and blues

 In 1973 Zappa had formed a band that has become known as the Roxy band.
 First they recorded two commercially successful albums, Overnite sensation and Apostrophe ('), the latter briefly reaching #10 in the album charts.
 With Roxy and elsewhere this band showed that they could play complicated music live.
 One size fits all is a carefully balanced album, one of many examples of bringing together various styles on one release.
 In 1975 Zappa toured with Don van Vliet a.k.a.
 Captain Beefheart, his friend from high school days onwards.
 Their collaboration resulted in Bongo fury.

 Overnite sensation: riffs

 Camarillo Brillo, I'm the slime, Dirty love, Fifty-fifty, Dinah-Moe Humm, Montana